Caching¶

 Global Configuration¶

-The positive update is that copying Route-level properties for each route is no longer necessary, as version 23.3 allows for setting their values in the GlobalConfiguration
+The positive update is that copying route-level properties for each route is no longer necessary, as version 23.3 allows for setting their values in the GlobalConfiguration

 .

-This convenience extends to Header and Region as well.
+This convenience extends to Header

-However, an alternative is still being sought for TtlSeconds, which must be explicitly set for each route to enable caching.
+, which must be explicitly set for each route to enable caching.

 Notes¶